Krystof-Jelinek/AsciiArtApp/README.md

 # ASCII Art Generator

-🎨 **Transform images into ASCII art** with ease!
+🎨 **Transform images into ASCII art**!
 This Scala-based application allows you to load images, apply filters, and convert them into ASCII art.
 Whether you want to print the result to the console or save it to a file, this tool has you covered.

 ---